goldin2008/Note/README.md

 1+ years of knowledge and experience with Databases – SQL, NOSQL 1+ years of scripting skills in at least one of the following: Shell, Perl, Python, Bash, or Ruby 1+ years of experience with Big Data processing and ML cloud native services on one or more Cloud Platforms (GCP, Azure and/or AWS)
+Experience with Performance Engineering including testing, tuning and monitoring tools.
+Basic Familiarity with continuous integration tools and frameworks Expert knowledge and experience with Python
+Strong grasp of principles and approaches used in Data-driven systems, processes and algorithms Productionizing developed Machine Learning solutions Understanding of machine learning performance metrics and how to evaluate usefulness of output Familiarity with ML algorithms for time series datasets.
+Working knowledge and experience with Streaming platforms
 ```

 AWS Account: